ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The `conditional-endorsement-triple-record` has the following parameters:

-* `conditions`: Search criteria applied to the ACS that dermines if the `endorsements` apply.
+* `conditions`: Search criteria applied to the ACS that determines if the `endorsements` apply.
 * `endorsements`: Sets of Claims to be added to the ACS.

 To process a `conditional-endorsement-triple-record` the `conditions` are compared with entries from the ACS.